sevengivings/subtitle-xtranslator/README.en.md

 A Python script to extract text from audio/video and translate subtitle

 Thanks to state-of-arts AI general-purpose speech recognition function of Whisper(https://github.com/openai/whisper), making subtitle from videos is very convenient.
-Also, Google and Naver provide AI based translation service.
+Also, Google, Naver and DeepL provide AI based translation service.

 This program combines above transcribing and translation functions.

 [Features]

 - supports Stable-ts or Whisper to make subtitle from video
-- supports Google cloud translation(ADC or API KEY) or Naver Papago translation service
+- supports Google cloud translation(ADC or API KEY), Naver Papago translation, DeepL-Rapidapi translation
 - supports removal of no-meaning short subtitles or repeated subtitles

 [Usage]